canyonwalker: Roll to hit! (d&d)

 This is an initiative card I illustrated with the help of AI.
 It depicts, roughly, something that happened in one of the scenes in my D&D game recently.
 Here's how I described it in the journal entry I posted the other day:

 Ryuu-Han posted up several paces back from the fray, at the foot of a grand staircase.
 This is where he could be most effective.
 He traced a pattern with his fingers in the air as he spoke words in an ancient language, compelling invisible energies of the universe to create fire.
-A scorching ray shot from his outstretched finger as he complete chanting the words of power, searing through the air and burning the owlbear's hide.
+A scorching ray shot from his outstretched finger as he completed chanting the words of power, searing through the air and burning the owlbear's hide.

 That's not speaking in tongues, is it?
 That's descriptive.
 It's cinematic.
 It's storytelling.